 Charging the EcoFlow Delta 1300 with “X Stream”: How it works

 The #1 best feature of the EcoFlow Delta 1300 is its fast charging technology.
-I don’t know how it does it exactly, but you can charge the EFDelta literally 6x faster than the Jackery 1000.
+I don’t know how it does it exactly, but you can charge the EFDelta literally 6x faster than its competitors.
 If that charge time speed is important to you, then you’ll love this solar generator.

 Here is my real-world test of the fast charging ability of the EcoFlow Delta: